COVID-19 Response Efforts

 For frequently asked questions and background on Project Hope click here: https://www.cdcr.ca.gov/covid19/project-hope/

 Division of Juvenile Justice

-As of September 25, 2020, there are no active cases of COVID-19 among youth at Division of Juvenile Justice (DJJ) facilities and 68 have resolved.
-DJJ is following isolation and quarantine protocols in accordance with Centers for Disease Control and Prevention guidance to address COVID-19.
+DJJ is following isolation and quarantine protocols in accordance with Centers for Disease Control and Prevention guidance and local health authorities to address COVID-19.

-Following a two month suspension, intake of youth has resumed at the Division of Juvenile Justice, effective September 22.
-Per protocol, groups of no more than ten youth arrive approximately every two weeks and will held held separately from other youth while being tested twice for COVID-19 before being allowed to join the population.
+Per protocol, groups of no more than ten youth arrive approximately every two weeks and will held separately from other youth while being tested twice for COVID-19 before being allowed to join the population.

 DJJ began virtual visitation at all four of its youth facilities effective April 11.
 Video visiting appointments are requested by approved visitors for DJJ youth via a dedicated email address and scheduled in 30-minute blocks during regular weekend visitation hours.
 The visitation takes place on laptop computers placed on tables in standard visiting areas to give youth privacy and assure social distancing is taking place.
 Appointment requests are screened by staff to make sure that only approved visitors are utilizing the service.
 A news release announcing the launch of the new program is available here.
 Directions are posted around the DJJ facilities so that youth can share the information with their support system.